jrhel/ot-harjoitustyo2020/documentation/Architecture description.md

 ## Application logic

-The main responsibility for the application logic lies with the Logic class, which is supported by the classes Run, Category, and CategoryAttribute.
-The Logic class controls the DAO classess and serves the UI, as illlustrated below:
+The main responsibility for the application logic lies with the _Logic_ class, which is supported by the classes _Run_, _Category_, and _CategoryAttribute_, in addition to the class _AggregatedRunData_.
+The _Logic_ class controls the DAO classess and serves the UI, as illlustrated below:

 <img src="https://github.com/jrhel/ot-harjoitustyo2020/blob/master/documentation/pictures/package-class%20diagram.jpg">